harshul25/Assignment-4/README.md

 We also took some inspiration from the website GeekforGeeks: https://www.geeksforgeeks.org/bankers-algorithm-in-operating-system-2/

-Finally, we would like to thank Dr Sukhjit Singh Sehra for teaching about banker's algorithm and many essential concepts about multi-threading which helped us complete the assignment.
+Finally, we would like to thank Dr Sukhjit Singh Sehra for teaching us about banker's algorithm and many other essential concepts about multi-threading which helped us complete the assignment.

 License: MIT License